twolfson/twolfson.com/articles/taking-a-break.md

 I have quit Uber and in a more general sense, web development.
 I will be living in Japan as a tourist from July 17th to October 13th.

 # Why?
-Before we can I never chose web development as my career path, it happened to be the best choice when I graduated college.
-I started when I was in high school and continued doing freelance while in college.
-In college, I was a Math and Chemistry major.
-But, I wound up hating Chemistry and there are no jobs in Math except for academia.
+Web development was less of a choice and more of the only practical option when I graduated college.
+I started developing when I was in high school and continued doing freelance while in college.
+I was a Math and Chemistry major. but, I wound up hating Chemistry and there are no jobs in Math except for academia.
+As a result, I went into web development full time.

 I have achieved a level of comfort in web development.
 I feel that it is time to step out of my comfort zone, look back on what I have been doing.
 I want to clear my head from work, think about what I would like to achieve, and decide whether to continue with web development or start doing something else.